Laser Periodontal Therapy

 Studies show that gum disease is also linked to serious systemic health issues such as heart disease, hypertension, diabetes, rheumatoid arthritis and more.

-Benefits of LANAP Therapy
+Benefits of Periodontal Laser Gum Treatment (LANAP) Therapy

 FDA-approved LANAP therapy is a safe, proven procedure that kills disease-causing bacteria and promotes healing.
 With minimally invasive LANAP, there is no scalpel, no sutures, and no lengthy recovery.